thistlethorn/brewmaster/README.md

 # Brewmaster Discord Bot

 Brewmaster is a custom-coded, multifunctional Discord.js bot designed exclusively for the **Westwind Tavern**... ahem, shall I call it, *Tony's* palace.
-While the wires underneath lead him to be called Brewmaster, the frontman running the show up top is **Tony "Meatball", the Brewmaster**.
-He's a friendly tavern keeper, if a bit... direct.
+While the wires underneath lead him to be called Brewmaster, the frontman running the show up top is **Tony, the Brewmaster of Westwind Tavern**.
+He's quite a friendly tavern keeper, if a bit... direct.
 As he'd say, *"Listen up, folks: We got rules, we got games, and we got opportunities.
 Don't be a stranger, capisce?"*

 Tony's primary goal as the Brewmaster for Westwind Tavern: Creating a dynamic, engaging, and rewarding experience for all server members by integrating unique economy, guild warfare, and character progression systems directly into the Discord environment.